1601-mma2013/The-Journey-of-Life/README.md

 Users

-potential users - someone who does not know their own value of existence.
+potential users - someone who facing stress, like students/ workers.

-(user’s) behaviors - user who doesn't know their own value or appreciate about their life and others’.
+(user’s) behaviors - Loss of interest or pleasure in usual activities; Withdrawal from family and friends

-(user’s) attitudes - did something hurt their life.
+(user’s) attitudes - Someone who is depressed or suicidal; Thoughts of death, suicide, or wishes to be dead; A significant change in the person’s weight or appetite

-(user’s) aptitudes - an interactive artwork that shows the senses of human.
+(user’s) aptitudes - Fatigue or loss of energy;

-(user’s) motivations - think on everyone’s life is precious and appreciation it before you start your action.
+(user’s) motivations - Feelings of worthlessness, self-reproach, or guilt;

-(user’s) environments - place at public or any exhibition/campaign.
+(user’s) environments - Private room.

-(user’s) tools - heartbeat and movement.
+(user’s) tools - Q sensor, headphone, GPS

-(user’s) challenges - doesn't understand or doesn't appreciate their life and others’.
+(user’s) challenges - Feeling stress or depressed in life.